 One clever feature makes use of the motorised pitch controls.
 While these are great for controlling more than one deck with just the one platter (as the unit remembers where the deck you’re returning to was set pitch-wise and adjusts the slider automatically accordingly upon your return), they also treble up as key and filter adjusters, just by touching a button to switch their function.
 Having the filter on a big fader is fun.

-There are big buttons on the left-hand side of the decks to switch between vinyl mode, where you'll normally live; browse mode, allowing you to use the platters to quickly browse your library; and control mode, using the vinyl for very fast scrubbing.
-(Library functions can also handled by the small wheel/very big button bottom right on the mixer section, which also doubles up as a one-size-fits-all jogwheel - more on this in the Mixer section).
+There are big buttons on the left-hand side of the decks to switch between vinyl mode, where you’ll normally live; browse mode, allowing you to use the platters to quickly browse your library; and control mode, using the vinyl for very fast scrubbing.
+(Library functions can also be handled by the small wheel/very big button bottom right on the mixer section, which also doubles up as a one-size-fits-all jogwheel – more on this in the Mixer section).

 The big round porthole-style windows top right on the decks tell you which deck each is currently assigned to.
 The panel of small buttons top right on the decks include assignment buttons for the function of the big pads under the platters (used mainly for cueing and looping) and they also toggle the Traktor display mode.

 Effects (daisychained and simple, as per Traktor’s features) are handled by the infinite rotaries (lit with a circle of LEDs similar to Novation gear so you can see where they’re set), which also double up as buttons, as they click on pushing.

 The four big rectangular trigger pads at the bottom of each deck are of course naturally good as cues and can be easily switched between eight cue points per channel.
 They are also switchable to used for beat jumps and looping.
 They are high quality in a stiff rubber finish but don’t give much tactile feedback.
 This is purer personal preference and if you’re a beat juggler/cue point demon, I recommend you try for yourself to see if they suit you.